asaday/EzImageLoader/README.md

 ####URLRequest

-Get an image with NSURLRequest created with EzHTTP.
+Get an image with NSURLRequest.
+Note that "HTTP.createRequest()" creates URLRequest with EzHTTP.

 ```
 let iv = UIImageView(frame: view.bounds)